 - ¼ cup pasta cooking water

-- Bring 1 cup heavy cream to a simmer over medium heat.
+- Bring 1 cup heavy cream and 2 tablespoons butter to a simmer over medium heat.
 Reduce heat to medium low and let simmer for 12-15 minutes, stirring occasionally and until reduced slightly.
 Be careful not to let the cream scorch!

 - While cream simmers, cook pasta in heavily salted water according to package directions to al dente, or desired tenderness.